Rufiji River Camp

 Kids Activities on site:

-• Game drives; one of the Maasai guides is exceptionally good with kids
+- Game drives; the Maasai guides are exceptionally good with kids

 Families Should Know: